With this FAQ we try to answer the most common questions about BGP Sessions at iFog along with the location-specific differences.

 -Some of our upstreams require manual filter refreshes as well, mainly Fremont and Syndey and to some degree Frankfurt - updates therefore may take up to a week.
 Prefix ticket updates fall under our fair-use terms and we may deny or slow them down at our discretion should they be abnormally high.

--We currently are testing semi-automated filter updates in London, Amsterdam – AMS03/02, Norway, Sydney (on IPv6).
+-We currently are testing semi-automated filter updates in London, Amsterdam, Toronto, Norway, Fremont, Sydney (on IPv6).
 Other locations such as Frankfurt and Zurich will follow.

 -The Prefix lists are refreshed daily, no ticket is required to enable or add a prefix to it.
 To add downstream ASNs a ticket is still needed to whitelist the ASN (see downstream support).